Beginnings and Endings

 Who are you

-The higher I fly on my own wings?
+the higher I soar with my own wings?

 Back to the sea